 Blue lyme grass

 Blue lyme grass belongs to the Trevi family.
-It is also commonly found under the names European dune grass, sand wild rice and others.
+It is also commonly found under the names European dune grass, and wild rice and others.
 It falls into the perennial tall plants reaching up to 24 inches.
-The most favorable environment for Blue Grass is full sunlight (about 6 hours a day) or partial sunshine.
+The most favourable environment for Blue Grass is full sunlight (about 6 hours a day) or partial sunshine.
 Develops well in damp, well-drained soil.

 The greatest interest is during the early summer period, all summer, until early autumn.
-The most attractive is the clear blue to the blue-gray color of the leaves, and the most active blooms in spring and autumn.
+The most attractive is the clear blue to the blue-grey colour of the leaves, and the most active blooms in spring and autumn.
 You do not have to fight the diseases and pests because it is not tempting for them.
 Distributed by rhizomes.